 - You can also increase the amount of fresh air in the vehicle by opening windows or adjusting air conditioning; and if you can, wipe down the vehicle before and after use.
 See the ‘Vehicle cleaning and sanitation guideline’ for more information via QFleet’s Client Access System (CAS).

 Even though most trips in lifts are short, extra steps need to be taken to ensure that lifts are COVID-Safe.
 As much as reasonably practicable, physical distancing needs to be applied in lifts and lift waiting areas.
 It is important that lifts are not overcrowded.

 Building owners have considered the advice of Safe Work Australia.
-For most CBD office buildings, around 4 people per lift would not pose any risk of overcrowding.
-This may vary depending on the size of the lifts.
-It is important that people follow the signage near lifts.
+For most CBD office buildings, around 6 people per lift would not a pose a major risk.

 More frequent cleaning of high touch points, such as lift buttons, has been introduced.

 Staggering start and finish times is important for managing public transport capacity and access to buildings, given the physical distancing restrictions for lifts.
 This is most important at the beginning of the day.
 QGAO can work with agencies in multi-tenanted sites to help coordinate the flow of employees.

 Even with staggered start and finish times, staff may experience longer lift waiting times during peak periods.
 Any lift queues are to be managed with physical distancing measures in place, and using floor stickers and posters near lifts is recommended.
 It is important that people follow the signage about lifts.